adilkhr/my-ms3-project/README.md

 * [Youtube](https://www.youtube.com/) - Provided me with a lot of help when trouble shooting issues

 * [Code instiute Task manager mini project](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) Provided me with a lot of help intialising the development process of the site aswell as setting up MONGO DB with the site, it also helped me with understanding more on python and how it works

+* Rebecca Kelsall (fellow codeinstiute student) - for proof reading my README.md, and providing me with her [MS3 reposoitory](https://github.com/crypticCaroline/puppyplaymates) to give me an understanding on how to structure my README

 ### Content: